grrttedwards/wow-addon-updater/README.md

 1. ????
 1. Profit

+# Publishing Releases

+This is only available to the repo owner.

+1. Commit a new version number to the `VERSION` file
+1. Stamp the `CHANGELOG.md`
+1. Create a new Release: https://github.com/grrttedwards/wow-addon-updater/releases/new

 # Thanks
 Shout out to GitHub user [`kuhnertdm`](https://github.com/kuhnertdm) for establishing the original base of this utility, and giving people an alternative to the wasteland of mainstream clients.